Common frog: Farming

 R. temporaria are farmed.
 Miles et al. 2004 provide improved ingredients for manufacturers of pellet food for farmed common frogs.

-Due to the spread of diseases such as ranavirus, the UK based amphibian charity Froglife advised the public to avoid transporting frogspawn, tadpoles or frogs from one pond to another, even if these are close by.
+Due to the spread of diseases such as ranavirus, the UK-based amphibian charity Froglife advised the public to avoid moving frogspawn, tadpoles or frogs from one pond to another, even if they are nearby.
 It has also been recommended not to place goldfish or exotic frog species in outdoor ponds as this could have a negative effect on the frog population.